cesardcorreia/smspubli-api/README.md

 The request returns an array with a variable `status`, with the server request status(200 if request was ok).

+If it is success results in a `success_msg`, `sms_id` and if it is an error it returns `success_msg`, `sms_id`.

+If the request return anything else than a 200 Guzzle will throw an error.

+I recommend wrapping the request with try catch block for error handling.

 For testing you need to create a config.php file inside tests and declare the following
 ```php